 Calculate your total daily water needs and subtract the amount of water you typically consume around your workout time.
 Divide the remaining amount by your number of food intakes (meals and snacks).
 Consume the resulting amount each time you have a meal or snack.

 Strategy #2 — The ‘fail safe’ strategy

 The crux of this strategy is to “control what you can control.”
 Every day we wake up and every day we go to bed.
-Most participants in the Projekt You Challenge are also exercising on a regular basis.
+Most participants in the challenge are also exercising on a regular basis.
 If we build a simple hydration habit during these three times (waking, workout, bedtime), we’ll put ourselves in a position to intuitively finish out the day.
 Here’s how this works:

 Calculate your total daily water needs and multiply by 60%.
 Take that amount and distribute however you please between your waking, workout (consider pre, during, and post), and before bed.
 Don’t worry about the last 40% — in most cases, you’ll get at least that much intuitively throughout the day.

 For example, if your target daily water intake was 100 oz, you might consume a 16 oz glass upon waking and before bed.
 Then drink 8 oz before exercise, sip 4 oz from the water fountain at the gym, and drink 16 oz mixed with your protein powder after exercise.